Brain Activity Analysis, Modeling & Behavior Study

 - Prepare a CV (≤ 2 pages) and a brief statement of research interests (≤ 1 page).

-- Send your application to ivyerosion(at)gmail.com.
+- Send your application to Yuxiu.SHAO(at)univ-cotedazur.fr.

 All applications will be considered confidentially and without bias.